Advertisement

 Problems swallowing

 More people with Parkinson’s disease—a debilitating brain condition that impairs movement—die of pneumonia than any other cause.
-That’s because the muscles that move food and liquid from the mouth down the throat and into the stomach don’t work together correctly, a condition known as dysphagia.
+That’s because of difficulty swallowing, a condition known as dysphagia.
 This makes it easier for foreign particles like food or saliva to end up in the lungs instead of your belly.
 The bacteria that’s on the foreign particles can then cause pneumonia, according to Grookett.

 It’s not just Parkinson’s that can cause this type of pneumonia.
 “Anyone that has dysphagia is at increased risk for pneumonia,” Grookett says.
 Other conditions where dysphagia is a risk include dementia, cerebral palsy, gastroesophageal reflux disease, stroke, certain head and neck cancers, and head or spinal cord injury.